sim_ame()

 .- var

-either the name of a variable for which marginal effects are to be computed or a named list of length one containing the values the variable should take.
-If a list is supplied or the named variables is categorical (factor, character, or having two values), categorical calculations will be triggered.
-Otherwise, continuous calculations will be triggered.
+either the names of the variables for which marginal effects are to be computed or a named list containing the values the variables should take.
 See Details.

 - subset